rbanks54/DosBoxJS/README.md

 DosBoxJS
 ========

-Dos command prompt emulator in a browser, used purely for training purposes
+This is a command prompt emulator running in a browser, used purely for training purposes.

+It does not perform any 'real' DOS commands, it just emulates them.

+The terminal/console uses WTerm (from http://wterminal.appspot.com/) with updates to work with JQuery 2.x